-Stellar has and will always go to great lengths to be fair and provide good, solid and as accurate estimates as is possible.
+Stellar has and will always go to great lengths to be fair and provide good, solid, and as accurate estimates as is possible.
 I do not believe we take a back seat to many in this city in that regard.
-A hard bid is based on time standards built on Avg’s – the avg. level of protection needed to an area, the avg. cut in needed to areas, the avg. heights dealt with, the avg. speed of a Crew, ect.
-Pricing is most often based on what the Avg. rate the Market is currently bearing.
+A hard bid is based on time standards built on Avg’s – the avg. level of protection needed to an area, the avg. cut in needed to areas, the avg. heights dealt with, the avg. speed of a Crew, etc. Pricing is most often based on what the Avg. rate the Market is currently bearing.
 This is done based on research over the course of 100’s of jobs and watching the Market Place.
-Hard bids are intended to be more accurate than Time and Materials Bids as a whole because the Estimator can typically review and can see what needs to be painted and assess certain Variables such as cut in and protection, height Challenges, ect. as mentioned above.
+Hard bids are intended to be more accurate than Time and Materials Bids as a whole because the Estimator can typically review and can see what needs to be painted and assess certain Variables such as the cut in and protection, height Challenges, etc. as mentioned above.
 You take the Sq.
 Footage of an Area or the Linear ft. & multiple it by the Time Standard and that gives you the Projected Hours that all Good Bids need to start with in order to provide a Final ESTIMATE.
-The calculation is not a RANGE OF TIME, it is an exact # of which you might round up a little, down a little or use “as is”.
+The calculation is not a RANGE OF TIME, it is an exact # of which you might round up a little, down a little, or use “as is”.
 Intelligently established from the start, it will be the # to which the Crew will be tasked with and your Bid will be calculated.

 Some Estimators are “Guestimators” where it would be very difficult for them to break things out as many good or great estimators can.
 They are historically more wrong than right and many don’t care as they will pay the worker bees whatever suits them for a particular job.
-This is very often a Contractor taking more than what is rightfully theirs and while that’s a great way to make Money, it’s also a great way to go out of business.
+This is very often a Contractor taking more than what is rightfully theirs and while that’s a great way to make money, it’s also a great way to go out of business.
 Some Franchises use estimating programs but they tend to have issues with accuracy as certain Variables are not properly atoned for or kept up to date as #’s are just robotically kicked out and the often inexperienced estimator relies on it as a crutch of sorts and gives the Estimate right or wrong.
 Good Training and up to date Software and Standards do help prevent this but there is no substitute for experience.
-An Estimator must also be able to recognize certain elements, special prep or variables that will affect the final end result and the final estimate.
-Without those recognition skills the bidding Software is rendered allot less effective & will have very questionable accuracy.
+An Estimator must also be able to recognize certain elements, special prep, or variables that will affect the final end result and the final estimate.
+Without those recognition skills, the bidding Software is rendered a allot less effective & will have very questionable accuracy.
 If a Crew is not given a fair amount of time to complete the Project than there is going to be a slip in the Workmanship and on-site unhappiness amongst that Crew.